ra559/gitcollab/Docker/docker.md

 ![Markdown Logo](DockerLogo.png)
-# What is Docker ?
+# What Is Docker ?

 Docker is an open platform for developing, shipping, and running applications.
 Meaning that developers or system adminstrators are able to: